-5. A simple random sample of 1000 Americans found that 61% were satisfied with the service provided by the dealer from whom they bought their car.
+- 5. A simple random sample of 1000 Americans found that 61% were satisfied with the service provided by the dealer from whom they bought their car.
 A simple random sample of 1000 Canadians found that 58% were satisfied with the service provided by the dealer from whom they bought their car.
-The sampling variability associated with these statistics:

-a.) is about the same

-- b. is smaller for the sample of Canadians since the population of Canada is smaller than that of the United States, hence the sample is a larger proportion of the population - c. is smaller for the sample of Canadians since the percentage satisfied was smaller than that for the Americans - d. is larger for the Canadians, since Canadian citizens are more widely dispersed throughout the country than in the United States, hence have more variable views c.
-A survey form distributed in various locations (shopping malls, libraries, post offices, etc.) of Santa Barbara (population 95,000), with 7,285 responses received
+The sampling variability associated with these statistics: - a.) is about the same - b. is smaller for the sample of Canadians since the population of Canada is smaller than that of the United States, hence the sample is a larger proportion of the population - c. is smaller for the sample of Canadians since the percentage satisfied was smaller than that for the Americans - d. is larger for the Canadians, since Canadian citizens are more widely dispersed throughout the country than in the United States, hence have more variable views a and b are the most accurate ones (the sample sizes are the same, and both are random samples-the size of the population does not matter), and c is the least accurate because it's not a random sample.